 Why Micro Influencers Matter

-At their core, social media micro influencer matter because they’re far better at a lot of the goals you’re working towards when compared to true “influencers” on the other end of the spectrum.
+At their core, social media micro-influencer matters because they’re far better at a lot of the goals you’re working towards when compared to true “influencers” on the other end of the spectrum.
 If your only goal is to raise brand awareness, someone with a million followers can do that just fine.
-But if you want to drive engagement and social buzz in a cost-effective way, a micro influencer will usually be the better choice.
+But if you want to drive engagement and social buzz in a cost-effective way, a micro-influencer will usually be the better choice.

 1. Capable of delivering 60% higher engagement than influencer campaigns, for all of the same reasons as outlined above.